sergiocollado/potpourri/Notes_on_linux.md

 - XFCE

+### SODOERS

+if a user needs to run a command with root privileges, it has to be added to the list of sudoes, so it can execute the **sudo** command.

+in latest linux distributions you have to go to the file /etc/sudoers.d directorie and create a file, with the name of the user who needs to be granted access.

+in previous linux distributuions, you had to use the **visudo** program to add a line at the file /etc/sudoers.

 ### Memory análisis in linux systems

 The analysis of the memory in the linux system, can be checked using the commands: